JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

           ORG_GRADLE_PROJECT_signingInMemoryKey: ${{ secrets.GPG_KEY_CONTENTS }}
 ```

-After committing and pushing this file, the workflow will run automatically when you create a release (including a pre-release)
+Once you commit and push this file, the workflow will run automatically whenever you create a release (including a pre-release)
 in the GitHub repository hosting your project.
-It checks out the current version of your code, sets up a JDK, and then runs the `publishToMavenCentral` Gradle task.
+The workflow checks out the current version of your code, sets up a JDK, and then runs the `publishToMavenCentral` Gradle task.

 When using the `publishToMavenCentral` task, you’ll still need to check and release your deployment manually on the Maven Central website,
 as described in the [](#create-a-release-on-github) section.